ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Content is serialized patch property

 **Parameters**

-`streamId` -- stream identifier for the request `selectExpression` – CSV list strings that indicates the event fields will be changed in stream events.
+*streamId*: Stream identifier for the request *selectExpression*: CSV list strings that indicates the event fields will be changed in stream events.
-`item` – object with index and new values to patch in the stream
+*item*: Object with index and new values to patch in the stream

 **Security **
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
 This call is used to modify the stream events.
 The values for each SelectExpression field are taken from the item and replaced (patched) in the stream using the item index.